MA HistoryFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 The MA comprises six taught units and a research dissertation.
-Teaching on the programme incorporates lectures, seminars, and one-on-one supervision.
-Likewise, the focus develops from broader units, through more specialised ones, to your chosen dissertation topic.
+Teaching on the programme incorporates workshops, seminars, and one-on-one supervision.
+The focus develops from broader units, through more specialised ones, to your chosen dissertation topic.

-You will combine a series of core and optional units.
-All students normally take Researching and Writing History and Approaches to History - core MA units that enable you to develop critical research skills and approaches that underlie the later assessments.
+All students normally take our two core units: Approaches to History, and Researching and Writing History.
+These will enable you to develop critical research skills and approaches that underlie later assessments.
 Students can also flexibly access specialist research training, for instance in medieval studies.

-The remainder of the taught element of your programme is made up of four optional units covering a diverse range of places and time periods.
+The remainder of the taught element of your programme is made up of four optional units, covering a diverse range of places and periods.
 These specialist units are designed to introduce you to a sub-field's major debates, approaches or sources.
+To further widen choice, students can substitute one of these specialist MA units in the first semester with a Personal Option Unit (POU), which enables them to affiliate with a suitable Third Year Undergraduate unit.
+For students keen to pursue a specific research interest there is also the option to undertake a Supervised Individual Study (SIS) as a substitute in the second semester.

 In the third semester, you will write a primary source-based dissertation of up to 15,000 words, supervised one-on-one by an academic in the department.
 You will identify the subject for your dissertation in the spring, but most of the research is conducted over the summer.